Atlas Coffee Club Review: This Subscription Helped Me Discover the Wide World of Coffee

 We tested Atlas Coffee Club, a popular coffee subscription service that sends you freshly roasted java from all around the world.
 Here's what we thought!

 I frequently find myself standing in the aisle of my local grocery store, wishing they had a better selection of coffee brands to choose from.
 They mostly carry big, name brand beans, which are good, but I’d be lying if I said they don’t get a little boring when you drink them every day.

 I love trying different coffees and giving coffee gifts during the holidays.
 (Hello, Black Friday deals!)
 So when I heard about Atlas Coffee Club, a coffee subscription box that sends you coffee from around the world, I knew I had to try it out.

 What is Atlas Coffee Club?

 CAMRYN RABIDEAU FOR TASTE OF HOME

 Atlas Coffee Club is a coffee subscription service, and while it’s certainly not the only brand that will ship freshly brewed beans to your doorstep, it stands out from competitors thanks to its globally sourced beans.
 Each month, Atlas sends “micro-lot coffees” that it sources from all around the world—one month, you’ll get to experience chocolatey coffee from Costa Rica, and the next you’ll be sipping on a surprisingly fruity brew from Ethiopia.

 The coffee bag itself was absolutely beautiful, as well—it featured a vibrant yellow and blue print that featured a dragon tail, red flowers and Chinese lanterns.
-It would definitely jump off the shelf at you, but you’d never find these particular coffee beans at the store, as they made their debut in the US via Atlas.
+It would definitely jump off the shelf at you, but you’d never find these particular coffee beans at the store, as they make their U.S. debut via Atlas.
 Cool, right?